API Stability Short-Term

 The analyzeQuery() GraphQL query is used to analyze a query for certain properties.
-It will let you know if the query is valid, if it would have any errors or warnings in a standard search context.
+It validates saved queries when a viewName has been defined.
+It'll let you know if it would have any errors or warnings in a standard search context.
 It also will suggest an alert to use with the query.

-This query field doesn't validate saved queries, but is expected to do so soon.
-For when that happens, for more information on saved queries, see the User Functions (Saved Searches) reference page where saved queries are discussed.
-Also, look at the Searching Data documentation page as it relates to recent queries and saving queries.
+For more information on saved queries, see the User Functions (Saved Searches) reference page where saved queries are discussed.
+Also, look at the Search Data documentation page as it relates to recent queries and saving queries.

 Syntax